E3-JSI/StreamStory2/services/modelling/docs/modelling.md

 - `totalHistograms`: an array of objects, one for each attribute in the input datapoints, representing the distribution of the values of that attribute amongst all the datapoints of the dataset.
 - `stateHistoryTimes` and `stateHistoryInitialStates`: two arrays which, taken together, indicate that the measurements whose time `t` falls into the range `stateHistoryTimes[i] <= t < stateHistoryTimes[i + 1]` belong to initial state `stateHistoryInitialStates[i]`.

+The model may contain additional attributes not documented here; these are used to support subsequent use of the model e.g. to classify new datapoints.

 For the structure of the objects representing scales and histograms, see the subsequent sections.

 ### Structure of a scale object